gurleen1510/responsive-web-design-freeCodeCamp/product-landing-page/README.md

 Responsive Web Design- Project: Build a Product Landing Page<br/>
 You can see the webpage at [CodePen](https://codepen.io/samxcodes/full/xxqwPaW)<br>
-*The information provided in the list are not real.
+*The information provided in the list is not real.